Omerr/research-guide/chapters/01 - Part 1 - Foundations/02-research-and-development.md

 **1. Fundamental Uncertainty About Solution Viability**

 You're asking "Can this even be done?" rather than "How should we do this?"
-This isn't about implementation details, rather - it's about whether the approach itself is viable.
+This isn't about implementation details.
+Rather, it's about whether the approach itself is viable.

 **2. Multiple Competing Approaches Without Clear Superiority**